Nix-C/Quizstuff/readme.md

-# QuizStuff Website
+# Quizstuff Website

-This is the main site for QuizStuff.
+This is the main site for Quizstuff.
 Contains updates, downloads, and general FAQ.

 ## Fix Tracker